 This is an old recipe that I’ve revamped to make even better, just in time for Valentine’s Day.
 They were always good but this new and improved caramel filling is unbeatable.
 It’s crazy delicious and takes these to a whole new level.
 The caramel is sticky and runny when the chocolates are at room temperature and gorgeously fudgey if you’ve just taken them out of the fridge, both ways equally delicious!
 You should have a little leftover caramel after making these so you can keep it in the fridge for other treats.
 If your Valentine is more of a white chocolate person, try that version here!

 Start with the caramel.
 Scoop the coconut cream from the top of the cold can of coconut milk, don’t use any of the coconut water.
 Add 1/2 a cup of it to a pot on medium heat with the coconut oil.
 Let it all melt together, then pour it into a bowl and set aside.

 Add the water and coconut sugar to the pot and cook on medium heat, stirring gently until all of the sugar is dissolved.

 Carefully stir in the coconut mixture and bring it to a simmer (adjust heat if needed).
 Let it bubble and simmer, stirring frequently, for 8-10 minutes, then take it off the heat.
 Pour it in to a bowl and pop it in the freezer to cool and thicken.

 Take the chocolates and caramel out of the freezer and spoon a little caramel into each.
-Whisk the melted chocolate again and then pour another teaspoon of it onto each to fill the mould.
+Blitz the melted chocolate again and then pour another teaspoon of it onto each to fill the mould.